 Generally, promotion to Associate Professor assumes at least six years of teaching experience at VCSU at the rank of Assistant Professor, along with evidence of continued professional or scholarly development, excellence in teaching, and significant service contributions to the university or community.

 Promotion to Full Professor generally denotes 10-12 years of teaching experience at VCSU above the instructor rank, notable professional or scholarly performance, excellence in teaching, and leadership in chairing significant university committees or initiatives.
-In addition, one who seeks promotion to the rank of Professor must have demonstrated extraordinary competence according to the General Criteria which appear at the beginning of this section.
+In addition, one who seeks promotion to the rank of Professor must have demonstrated extraordinary competence according to the General Criteria, which appears at the beginning of this section.

 Forms are located at X:/Institution/Offices/Academic Affairs/Academic Forms/